 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Disability insurance can be purchased if you have pre-existing conditions, but there are caveats.
 Not all companies will offer you a policy, while others will exclude your pre-existing condition.

 What's in this guide?

 - Can I get disability insurance with a pre-existing condition?

-- What will a pre-existing condition mean for my rates?
+- How will a pre-existing condition affect my disability insurance rates?

 - What is the reconsideration period?